 - Fully integrated designs for Americans with Disabilities Act (ADA) accessibility

-Who will pay for a replacement terminal and how much will it cost?
+Who will pay for a replacement passenger terminal and how much will it cost?

-Airports are funded by the passengers, airlines, and tenants who use the facility.
+Airports are funded through fees and charges by the passengers, airlines, and tenants who use the facility.
 Airport funding sources include FAA grants, parking fees, landing fees, rents from concessionaires and other tenants, passenger facility charges, and federal taxes on every airline ticket sold.
 State and local taxes are not used.
-No local City of Burbank funds would be used to pay for the replacement terminal.
-Depending on final design, architectural elements, and amenities selected, the construction cost for the replacement terminal is projected to cost approximately $400 million.
-It is anticipated that the FAA would provide a substantial portion of this cost.
+No local City of Burbank funds will be used to pay for the replacement passenger terminal.
+Depending on final design, architectural elements, and amenities selected, the construction cost for the replacement passenger terminal is projected to cost at least $400 million.
+It is anticipated that the FAA will provide a portion of the overall cost.

-If a replacement terminal is constructed and the existing terminal is demolished, will that trigger large jet airline departures to the east over downtown Burbank and Glendale?
+When the replacement passenger terminal is constructed and the existing terminal is demolished, will that trigger large jet airline departures to the east over downtown Burbank and Glendale?

 No. In 1986, the FAA banned easterly take-offs of all aircraft weighing more than 12,500 pounds due to a number of safety concerns.
 These concerns included the proximity of aircraft parking and loading within 50 feet of the edge of the runway, as well as the absence of a parallel taxiway on Runway 8-26 (east to west runway).
 In 2006, the Airport Authority constructed the extension of Taxiway D, which addressed the immediate concerns of the FAA.
 However, the FAA continues to ban easterly departures on Runway 8-26.

-What about the remaining 59 acres along Hollywood Way?
+What about the 59-acre B-6 site along Hollywood Way?

-What is the process for deciding what will go on the 59 acres?
+What is the process for deciding what will go on the 59-acre B-6 site?

-Overton Moore Properties, the new owner, will develop the site with uses that are approved by the Burbank City Council.
+Burbank Industrial Investors, a successor to Overton Moore Properties, will develop the site with uses that are approved by the Burbank City Council.

 Is aviation noise better or worse than in the past?

 The noise impact area from the Airport has been dramatically reduced from what it was when the Airport Authority acquired the Airport from Lockheed in 1978.
-Since that time, the noise impact area has been reduced by more than 85 percent, due to the elimination of older, noisier Stage 2 jets; better aircraft performance; and a reduced number of flights (the Airport’s scheduled fights are down by nearly one-third from five years ago, largely due to the economic downturn).
-The Airport Authority has spent more than $100 million on its residential acoustical treatment program for schools and homes.
+Since that time, the noise impact area has been reduced by more than 85 percent.
+This reduction is due to the elimination of older, noisier Stage 2 jets, and to consistent improvements in the aircraft fleet used by the airlines.
+Another reason for the reduction is that the Airport Authority has spent more than $100 million on its residential acoustical treatment program for schools and homes.